About the Ags United Inclusive Sports Program

 Ags United, and the Unified Sports concept on which it is based (see below), provides mutual benefits to all involved.
 In a New York Times article about the Unified Sports program, Andrea Cahn, the senior director of Project Unify for the Special Olympics national office in Washington, explained how unified sports transforms all participants: “We know that the interaction that happens in unified sports is the point at which a change in attitude happens for all students involved,” she said.
 “Our athletes have an unconditional appreciation for other people.
 They persevere even in the face of being bullied and teased.
 We can pull back the veil of the unknown and make people real.”
 (1)

 For UC Davis students dealing with hectic schedules and rigorous academics, playing sports with Ags United is a way to have fun, relieve stress, and give back to the community.
 This was evident at the inaugural event, where all the players cheered, hugged, and congratulated each other enthusiastically after the games.
-UC Davis student Daniel Walker, who works at the ARC as a member services lead and an office and facility assistant, explained why he came out to play soccer for Ags United even though it was pouring rain: “I wanted to help give back.
+UC Davis student Daniel Walker, who worked at the ARC as a member services lead and an office and facility assistant, explained why he came out to play soccer for Ags United even though it was pouring rain: “I wanted to help give back.
 We don’t get to do this very often, so I jumped at the opportunity.”
-He added, “I will definitely come back for the winter game.”
+He added, “I will definitely come back for future games.”

 How Ags United Began